Code Inspection: Implicit type conversion

 The first test checks whether the element "foo" exists (

-The plugin can also be told to always flag explicit conversions that do not result in the actually expected type, such as
+Always report explicit conversions that do not result in the actually expected type, for example,

 string-length() > 0.